digitalbricklayer/techteapotcom/src/content/posts/resources-for-learning-windows-powershell/index.md

 ## Books

-- [Windows Powershell in Action](http://www.manning.com/payette/) -- *the* book from one of the founders of the Windows Powershell team</li>
+- [Windows Powershell in Action](http://www.manning.com/payette/) -- *the* book from one of the founders of the Windows Powershell team
-number available with sample chapters online</li>

 ## Blogs